robotlightsyou/Command_Line_Games_Hub/README.md

 rounds can be played.
 If run directly from memory.py it will act as a quick round.

-* To do - weight questions based on user responses
 * To do - print formatting on definitions
 * To do - add more decks